verifiedtomic/pdq-deploy/README.md

 **Important option is to run this package as Logged on user, because Teams pulls backgrounds for every user from their AppData folder.**

 **You must restart the Teams app after the package is complete because Teams loads backgrounds from folder on startup.**

-## Create Environment Variable

-This package creates system environment variable in Windows OS.

-**You must restart the PC after the package is complete, because OS loads environment variables on startup.**